clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 01-intro.md

 - grab axis scale -> S + X,Y,Z (right-click to cancle before left click)
 - selected -> yellow (active object) + orange (others)
 - main view side menu -> N
+- after adding an object, there is a properties menu on the 3d viewport which dissapears if you confirm the shape after creation, to bring it back F9
+- to add subdivision modifier to added shape (CTRL + 1)

 ### 07 Viewport and renderings
 - modes: